 14.1.
-The Retirement Board shall fix and determine by appropriate rules and regulations, consistent with the provisions of this Article, the amount of service to be credited any member; provided, that in no case shall less than 10 days of service rendered by a member in any calendar month be credited him as a month of service, nor shall less than 6 months of service rendered in any calendar year be credited as a year of service, nor shall more than one year of service be credited any member for all service rendered by him in any calendar year.
+The Retirement Board shall fix and determine by appropriate rules and regulations, consistent with the provisions of this Article, the amount of service to be credited any member; provided, that in no case shall less than 10 days of service rendered by a member in any calendar month be credited him as a month of service, nor shall less than 6 months of service rendered in any calendar year be credited as a year of service, nor shall more than one year of service be credited any member for all service rendered him in any calendar year.
+Additionally, for all Tier 2 Members, in no case shall a month of service be credited to such a member unless the member has rendered at least 20 days of service in the calendar month at issue.